Seas

 Andaman Sea Facts: Southeast Asia’s Hidden Paradise

-Photo Beach paradise
+Photo Beach Paradise

 The Andaman Sea, located in Southeast Asia, is often referred to as a hidden paradise.
 It is bordered by Myanmar and Thailand to the east, and India and the Andaman and Nicobar Islands to the west.
 This vast body of water holds great significance due to its unique geography, diverse ecosystem, and rich history.
 Despite its beauty and allure, the Andaman Sea remains relatively unknown to many travelers, making it a true hidden gem.